AmirShariati/Car-Dealership-Project/README.md

 ## About
 The project is devided to three folders:
-- Front-end which contains an html ,css and javaScript file,
+- Front-end which contains an html ,css and javaScript file.
-- Back-end which contains an API that connects to mongoDB and serves as a server for the Front-end,
+- Back-end which contains an API that connects to mongoDB and serves as a server for the Front-end.
 - MongoDB data which contains a json file of all data used in the project.

 ## Features
 - As mentioned just like a real world website you can use different types queries to specific chunks of data in a nice looking way.

 ## Installation
+MongDB
-- MongDB: You need to have mongoDB installed on your computer and import the json file in the repo
+- You need to have mongoDB installed on your computer and import the json file in the repo

 ## Screenshots
 ![Main Screen](https://github.com/AmirShariati/Car-Dealership-Project/assets/126683177/31a0bd62-e438-41e0-a996-18c58988c768)